richard-delorenzi/web-site/source/sections/0_Introduction/1_a_new_story.md

 I can not tell you what to do.
 I am but a fellow traveller.
 I can guide you, You can guide me, as we travel together.

 # :todo: telling stories
-Add section on how everything is affected my stories How we seen to tell stories of a new way
+Add section on how everything is affected by stories How we need to tell stories of a new way
 How we had good stories in the past
-How there stories have been subverted, or replaced.
+How these stories have been subverted, or replaced.